New York City Subway: Crime

 Crime rates have varied, but there was a downward trend from the 1990s to 2014.
 To fight crime, various approaches have been used over the years, including an "If You See Something, Say Something" campaign and, starting in 2016, banning people who commit a crime in the subway system from entering the system for a certain length of time.

 In July 1985, the Citizens Crime Commission of New York City published a study showing riders abandoning the subway, fearing the frequent robberies and generally bad circumstances.
 Crime rates in the subway and the city dropped in 1993, part of a larger citywide decrease in crime.
 Michael Bloomberg stated in a November 2004 press release: "Today, the subway system is safer than it has been at any time since we started tabulating subway crime statistics nearly 40 years ago."
 Although ridership decreased by 40 percent from 2019 to 2022, the number of crimes in the system remained roughly the same, prompting riders to express concerns over increased crime.
 The subway recorded eight murders in 2021, the highest annual total in 25 years; by October 2022, nine people had been murdered that year alone.

 The subway system has been the target of some mass attacks, though such attacks are relatively rare.
 On December 11, 2017, there was an attempted bombing at the Times Square–42nd Street station, injuring four people including the attacker.
 On April 12, 2022, a shooting attack occurred on the N train, injuring 29 people including 10 who were shot.

 Since January 2025, two NYPD officers have patrolled each train between 9 p.m. and the following day at 5 a.m.
-The police move from car to car each time the train pulls into a station.
+The officers move from car to car each time whenever the train pulls into a station.
+By the early 2020s, people (primarily teenagers) were increasingly participating in a trend of vandalism and train surfing, using skeleton keys to illegally enter train cabs and tamper with equipment.
+On several occasions, trains have been moved illegally.
+Following many reports and complaints of vandalism, the MTA added cameras and enhanced locks to hundreds of cars.